pocket-playlab/rails-service-rdbms-template/README.md

 This is a simple starting point for creating a new rails backend service.
 It
 includes:

+- A `Dockerfile` for building a container
-- A `Vagrantfile` and bootstrap script for setting up a development environment
+- A `docker-compose.yml` file for setting up a development environment
   - PostgreSQL
   - Redis
 - Stripped-down rails base